LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Dataset Details

 \subsubsection{Arxiv Papers}

-To create the citation graphs for the CS and physics category, we start with a cleaning procedure that involves the following: 1) removing comments, 2) flattening LaTeX sources, 3) substituting user-defined macros with standard LaTeX commands, 4) eliminating LaTeX native commands, and 5) standardizing citation commands.
-Next, we identified and parsed the bibliography file (.bib) to create a dictionary mapping citation IDs to arXiv paper IDs.
-In cases where a .bib file was unavailable, we processed the .bbl file instead.
-If neither was present, we extracted inline citations using the LaTeX `thebibliography' environment.
+To construct citation graphs for the CS and Physics categories, we first clean the LaTeX source by: (1) removing comments, (2) flattening files, (3) replacing user-defined macros with standard LaTeX commands, (4) removing native LaTeX commands, and (5) standardizing citation syntax.
+We then parse the bibliography file (.bib) to map citation keys to arXiv IDs.
+If .bib is unavailable, we fall back to the .bbl file or extract inline citations from the thebibliography environment.

-After extracting both the content and the citation library, we proceeded to locate citations within each paper.
-For each citation, we extracted the citing sentence and the local context (defined as the preceding and following sentences).
-Additionally, we extracted the ``Related Work" sections from each paper.
-A related work section is identified by titles such as ``Related Work," ``Literature Review," ``Related Research," ``Existing Research," and 20 other possible variations we defined to find a match.
-If no match is found, we use the ``Introduction" section as an alternative.
-Finally, for each citation, we provide an indicator variable that specifies whether the citation belongs to the related work section.
+After obtaining the paper content and citation metadata, we locate each citation, extract its citing sentence along with the surrounding context (previous and next sentences), and identify the “Related Work” section.
+This section is matched using predefined titles (e.g., “Related Work,” “Literature Review,” etc.); if no match is found, we default to the “Introduction.”
+Each citation is annotated with a flag indicating whether it appears in the related work section.